 AudioUtils

-Compress MP3 Without Losing Quality: What's Actually Possible
+Compress MP3 Without Losing Quality: What's Possible

 "How do I compress an MP3 without losing quality?" is one of the most-searched audio questions on the open web, and the honest answer is uncomfortable: you cannot, in the strict sense.
 MP3 is already a lossy format.
 Re-encoding it to a smaller MP3 means a second psychoacoustic pass on a signal that has already been damaged once, and that compounds the damage.
 There is no setting, no hidden flag, and no third-party tool that turns this into a free lunch.